-The 'National Energy Projections 2023^{π}, published annually by the Sustainable Energy Authority of Ireland (SEAI), state that in 2022, 86% of all energy used in Ireland was from fossil fuels, 13% from renewable sources and the remainder from others such as waste and electricity imports.
+The 'National Energy Projections 2023, published annually by the Sustainable Energy Authority of Ireland (SEAI), state that in 2022, 86% of all energy used in Ireland was from fossil fuels, 13% from renewable sources and the remainder from others such as waste and electricity imports.
 By 2030, fossil fuels could still provide most of Ireland's energy, ranging from 68% in the WEM scenario to 57% in the most ambitious WAM scenario.
 The deployment of renewables needs to outpace the growth of energy demand for the absolute reductions in greenhouse gas emissions that are required to be met.
 However, the SEAI National Energy Projections show that by the end of the second budget period, the total exceedance in the electricity sector is projected to be 20.1 MtCO2eq, or 33%, and 13.8MtCO2eq, or 23%, in the WEM and WAM scenarios, respectively.

-It is estimated that the Proposed Project will have a generating capacity of 56MW.
-On this basis, the Proposed Project will result in the net displacement of approximately 50,822 tonnes of carbon dioxide (CO2) per annum, including accounting for back-up generation.
-The carbon offsets resulting from the Proposed Project are described in detail in Section 11.5 of Chapter 11 of this EIAR.
+It is estimated that the Proposed Development, with a potential output of 72.6MW from the proposed wind turbines will result in the net displacement of approximately 69,982 tonnes of Carbon Dioxide ( $CO_2$ ) per annum.
+The carbon offsets resulting from the Proposed Development are described in detail in Section 11.5.3 of Chapter 11: Climate